LambdaSharp/LambdaSharpTool/Docs/ModuleFile-Variables.md

 ## Notes

 Beware that using the `{{GitSha}}` in substitutions will cause the CloudFormation template to change with every Git revision.
-This means that the λ# tool will trigger a stack update every time.
+This means that the λ# CLI will trigger a stack update every time.
 Even if no other values have changed!